christianalfoni/flux-react-dispatcher/README.md

 Part of [react-flux](https://github.com/christianalfoni/react-flux), the dispatcher will let stores register to it with callbacks.
 Read more about FLUX and the dispatcher over at [Facebook Flux](http://facebook.github.io/flux/).

-Download from **dist**: [ReactDispatcher.min.js](https://rawgithub.com/christianalfoni/react-flux-dispatcher/master/dist/ReactDispatcher.min.js) or install with `npm install react-flux-dispatcher`.
+Download from **dist**: [ReactDispatcher.min.js](https://rawgithub.com/christianalfoni/flux-react-dispatcher/master/dist/ReactDispatcher.min.js) or install with `npm install flux-react-dispatcher`.

 ### Scope
 - Has a **register** method for registering callbacks to stores